 MISTLETOE AS MEDICINE

-Perhaps due to its toxicity, Viscum album has been used by herbalists for centuries as medicine.
+Perhaps as a result of its toxicity, Viscum album has been used by herbalists as medicine for centuries.
 This includes using it to improve circulatory and respiratory problems and to treat a variety of conditions including seizures, hypertension, headaches and arthritis.
 More recently, mistletoe extract has shown promise in stimulating the immune system in some limited laboratory studies.
 Today in Europe it is also being used as a cancer treatment.

 (Although the United States FDA has not approved mistletoe as a treatment for cancer or any other medical condition, it is nonetheless being studied in clinical trials.)

 Mistletoe is currently being harvested in Europe for its cancer-fighting properties